Herbies editorial team Herbies

 In a situation where you want to produce seeds and have no alternative methods of pollinating your crop, you can produce a hermaphrodite plant from your females and use it for pollination.
 Nonetheless, you need to remember that seeds from hermie plants will have a higher chance of growing into another hermaphrodite.

 Similarly, a hermaphrodite cannabis plant is useful in feminizing seeds.
 This is the process of pollinating cannabis crops with hermie pollen so that eventually, all the seeds that grow out of it are feminized.
-All you need to do afterward is remove the seeds and dry them properly, then grow them under the right conditions.
+All you need to do afterward is remove the seeds and dry them properly, then store them correctly and grow them under the right conditions.

 cannabis strain In herbology classTAKE QUIZ